 Denise left ADN to use her new degree in school psychology and Jeanne Davies took over the Program Resources Manager role.

-Eldon Stoltzfus replaced Kathy Nofziger Yeakey as Executive Director.
+Kathy Nofziger Yeakey resigned as Executive Director and Eldon Stoltfus was hired to replace her.
 Jeanne Davies became Program Director.
 Emily Hunsberger was hired as Office Administrator.
 ADN began the Barrier-Free Grant program to assist congregations in becoming more accessible.

 Mennonite Disability Advocacy before 2003

 When ADN formed in 2003, it followed after the pioneering disability advocacy efforts begun in previous decades by other Mennonite organizations.
 “Mennonite Advocacy for Persons with Disabilities

 ,” an article by Paul D. Leichty, tells the story of earlier efforts among Mennonites to welcome persons with disabilities that eventually led to the formation of Anabaptist Disabilities Network.
 Published in the